LOS GEHT!

 Freshly cooked food!
 Only eat food that is freshly prepared.
 This is the best way to avoid illnesses caused by bacteria or parasites if food has been left outside for a long time in the hot temperatures.

 No meat.
-Meat often hangs out in the warm air, in the sun for a long time and should be absolutely avoided.
-The same goes for fish 🙂
+Meat often hangs out in the warm air for a long time and I would avoid it.

 Make sure you don't eat overly spiced food, especially chilli.
 Some spices are good, but chillies can act like a laxative.
 If the food is still too spicy, order some side dishes like plain rice and cooked vegetables to cool down your meal and your palate.